 Cope

-For the budget traveler - time your visit outside of peak holiday periods (e.g. Santa Semana/ Easter week).
+[edit]If you're a budget traveler, visit outside of peak holiday periods (e.g. Santa Semana/ Easter week).
 Accommodation prices during peak times can double or triple and the beaches become insanely crowded.

 If you are traveling around Mexico leave your souvenir shopping until Guadalajara as prices in Puerto Vallarta are higher, sometimes bordering on exorbitant.